 Baruch College traces its roots to 1847, when the Free Academy, the first institution of free public higher education in the country, was founded in New York City to provide educational opportunity and superior academic programs.
 (Baruch's landmark building at 23rd Street and Lexington Avenue occupies the site of the Free Academy.)
 Today Baruch is a thriving, urban, multicultural institution, and a senior college of The City University of New York (CUNY), the largest urban university in the U.S. and its third-largest public university system.
-Some 200,000 students are enrolled for degrees on 19 campuses in all five boroughs of New York City.
+More than 200,000 students are enrolled for degrees on 19 campuses in all five boroughs of New York City.

 Baruch offers undergraduate and graduate programs through its three schools.
 The Zicklin School of Business (ZSB) is the largest and one of the most respected business schools in the nation, the only unit in CUNY that offers business programs accredited by the AACSB International.
 ZSB offers degree programs leading to the BBA, MBA, Executive MBA, MS, and Executive MS in Finance; also the Baruch/Mt.
 Sinai MBA in Health Care Administration, which is accredited by the Accrediting Commission on Education for Health Care Administration (ACEHSA).
 The Zicklin full-time MBA program enrolls students whose credentials and average GMAT scores place them among the top students in the nation.
 The Zicklin School also offers a combined degree program in accountancy that meets the latest education requirements for the CPA exam and enables students to complete an undergraduate degree program of their choice and an MS in accountancy in five years.
 The Zicklin School houses the City University's PhD in business and offers a joint degree program leading to the JD/MBA degrees in conjunction with both Brooklyn Law School and The New York Law School.